joerischasfoort/money-macro/_posts/the monetary financial system/2022-01-19-russia-sanctions.md

 And sure, Europeans named Joeri... have no issue turning off the heater... and just sitting out this little winter...

 But, the other Europeans.... they like their houses warm and cosy.
-And with energy prices already sky high, Europe is just in no position to risk loosing access to that cheap Russian gas.
+And with energy prices already sky high, Europe is just in no position to risk losing access to that cheap Russian gas.

 Sure, as is often the case in economics, the long run works differently.
 I can assure you that, right now!, European nations are scrambling to shift from gas based energy to renewables.